-The "Android, Where's My Car?" app (Chapter 7) is an example of a location-aware app that provides a personal benefit.
-It lets you remember a previous location so you can get back to it at a later time.
-That app is private-your location information is stored only in your phone's database.
+The Android, Where's My Car? app (Chapter 7) is an example of a location-aware app that provides a personal benefit.
+It lets you remember a previous location so that you can get back to it at a later time.
+That app is private, meaning that your location information is stored only in your device's database.

-The same idea can be applied to groups.
-For instance, a group of hikers might want to keep track of one another's whereabouts in the wilderness, or a group of business associates might want to find one another at a large conference.
-Such apps are starting to appear in the marketplace, with two of the most popular being Google's Latitude (www.google.com/latitude), and Facebook's Places (www.facebook.com/places).
-Due to the public's privacy concerns, these apps faced criticism on their launch.
+Groups can also use location sensing.
+For instance, a group of hikers might want to keep track of one another's whereabouts in the wilderness, or a group of business associates might want to find one another at a large conference (or a bar).
+Some people use such "check-in" apps everyday.

 Another type of location-aware app uses augmented-reality tools.
 These apps use your location and the phone's orientation to provide overlay information that augments the natural setting.
-So you might point a phone at a building and see its price on the real-estate market, or you might walk near an exotic plant in a botanical garden and have an app tell you its species.
-Early players in this genre include Wikitude, Layar, and Google Sky Map.
+So, you might point a phone at a building and see its price on the real-estate market, or you might walk near an exotic plant in a botanical garden and an app can tell you its species.